cjfuller/crafting-sim/README.md

 Specializations are not implemented.

-Cross-class abilities are not implemented.
+Only some cross-class abilities are implemented.

 ## Reporting an issue